 Millennial Health: Engaging and Empowering a Generation at Work

 Millennials—they’re a generation that’s getting a lot of attention these days, and it’s easy to see why.
 According to the U.S. Bureau of Labor Statistics, millennials (those born between about 1981 and 1996) will soon be the largest segment in the workplace, expected to grow to 50 percent of the workforce within the next two years—and by 2030, that number will increase to 75 percent of the U.S. workforce.

 In a recent Blue Cross Blue Shield, The Health of America Report®, The Health of Millennials, we uncovered a few concerning trends that could directly impact the future health of your organization.
 For instance, did you know that one-third of millennials have health conditions that affect their quality of life, with behavioral health being a major contributing factor?
 In fact, major depression as well as hyperactivity and type II diabetes had the largest growth in prevalence among millennials from 2014-2017.
 And, does it surprise you to learn that millennials are less healthy than Gen Xers were at the same age?

 Now's the time to address millennial health

 Blue Cross and Blue Shield companies have been holding listening sessions in communities across America with millennials, healthcare professionals, employers and their employees, and community leaders, to gather firsthand insights on how to improve the health status of millennials.
-This is something that’s important to us all, and we’d like to share what we’ve been hearing in our sessions as we lead up to our national forum, Millennial Health: A Call to Action, on November 6, 2019.
+To hear what millennials had to say about their healthcare needs and expectations, watch this video.

 Meeting different expectations